Zanis Waldheims: Philosophical perspectives

-Geometrization here is not only a technique to construct representative figures, reduced forms of concrete or abstact objects, but it is also an art in quest of harmony between what is beautiful and true in knowledge and of the balance between personal good and universal justice.
+Geometrization here is not only a technique to construct representative figures, reduced forms of concrete or abstract objects, but it is also an art in quest of harmony between what is beautiful and true in knowledge and of the balance between personal good and universal justice.
 Waldheims sees the necessity of merging of aesthetics and science into a holistic way of expression and address sociological and human issues with geometric abstraction.

 Waldheims developed his approach of the exhaustive thought from many sources.
 He explored the domains of phenomenology of Kant, Heidegger, Cassirer and Husserl.
 He counterbalanced these ideas with scientific and mathematical ideasfrom de Broglie, Descartes, Heisenberg, and Poincaré.
 He constructed his framework on the principles space-time formulated by Hermann Weyl and present in the Minkowski Space.
 He also included elements of logic from Bertrand Russell and Stephane Lupasco.
 He adapted Hegel's dialectic principle to develop the unité de sens (unit of meaning) that conjugates two opposing or complementary points of view along with a third central element of consensus as part of the solution to existential and societal issues.
 He also explored the domain of psychology of Jung, Freud, Weizacker, and Adler.
 He also included artistic perspectives from Goethe, Ostwald, Albers, Klee, Kandinsky and Vasarely.

 Waldheims was inspired to geometrize the human psyche from his readings of Maine de Biran and Max Scheler who both proposed that the human psyche can be imagined as a pyramidal structure.
 He also integrated Jean Piaget's epistemology of intellectual development.
 The ideas of his 1970 thesis explore the multiple facets of this pyramid of the consciousness or Noosphere inspired from Pierre Theilard de Chardin and Rudolph Arnheim.
 With these foundations he produced hundreds of drawings and constructed a three-dimensional model, the Schéma de l'entendement (Schema of understanding) that synthesizes the many years of research into his process of geometrizing thought.

 The artistic philosophy that underlies this schema seeks to overcome the challenges of social polarization resulting from the ideological discourse of authoritarians and anarchists.
 It relies on the application of the schema to find the convergence of commonalities between opposing or complementary position.
 Applying the principles of geometrization will orient individuals in an exhaustive thought process that supersedes the simplicity of binary options of being for or against an idea and rally around what binds "myself" and "the other" into the "us".